usnistgov/OSCAL/docs/content/documentation/specification/processing/profile-resolution.md

 - **merge** produces the rules for how controls will be organized and merged (or not)
 - **modify** indicates how parameters in the underlying catalog may be modified or set, and how control contents may be amended or modified.

 The selection stage is mandatory inasmuch as a profile that imports no controls is inoperative.
+Such a profile is not in error and it can be resolved, but it will contain no controls.

-The merge stage can be considered "optional" in that there are default rules for merging, to be followed when no merge behavior is given.
+The merge stage can be considered mandatory in that there are default rules for merging, to be followed when no merge behavior is given; thus "no merging" is permitted, and a profile with no merge semantics indicated is not in error.

 The modify stage is optional in that controls do not have to be modified and parameters do not have to be set; a profile is always free to represent these components as they are given in their catalogs.
 Leaving a parameter unset, or qualifying its setting (with additional information or constraints) without actually setting it, is also possible; like a catalog, a profile can represent a set of controls that is not fully defined, for purposes of use at another layer (profile or implementation) where such definition can be provided.

-When resolved, an OSCAL profile takes the form of an OSCAL catalog.
-Its organization and parts are described in the next section.
+When resolved, an OSCAL profile takes the form of an OSCAL catalog, whose organization and parts are described in the next section.
 The merge semantics described below will produce outputs conforming to this organization.

 ### Import

 An import must first indicate a resource from which a set of controls is to be imported.
 The resource can be either an OSCAL catalog or an OSCAL profile.
 A catalog provides controls in their native form.
 An imported profile is resolved on import, using the same rules for the resolution of the profile at the top level, so that it too appears as a catalog to the importing profile.

 No profile may import itself either directly or indirectly.
-An import directive that indicates either the profile itself, or a profile into which it is being (currently) imported, should be ignored.
+An import directive that indicates either the profile itself, or a profile into which it is being (currently) imported, must be ignored.
 Optionally, a processor may issue a warning.

-The directive for an import takes either of two forms:
+In an import directive, the reference to the resource to be imported appears on an `href` flag.
+It takes either of two forms, external or internal:

+#### External

-#### An absolute or relative URL
+An external reference appears as an absolute or relative URL

 Indicating a file available via [prototol?]